173TECH/sayn/docs/tasks/autosql.md

 * tests: list of keywords that constraint a specific column
   - unique: enforces a unique constraint on the column.
   - not_null: enforces a non null constraint on the column.
+  - allowed_values: list allowed values for the column.

 `table_properties` can define the following attributes:
 * indexes: